jestenough/code-challenges/collections/learngo/16-slices/questions/1-slices-vs-arrays.md

 1. The slices have different lengths
 2. If statement doesn't contain any statements
-3. Slices cannot be compared *CORRECT*
+3. Slices cannot be compared

 > **3:** That's right!
 A slice value can only be compared to a nil value.